Seminary of the Southwest

-Seminary of the Southwest (formally the Episcopal Theological Seminary of the Southwest and informally SSW) is an Episcopal seminary in Austin, Texas.
-It is one of nine accredited seminaries of the Episcopal Church in the United States.
-Seminary of the Southwest forms Christian leaders pursuing ordination within the church, as well as those interested in lay forms of ministry, including chaplaincy and counseling.
+Seminary of the Southwest (The Episcopal Theological Seminary of the Southwest and informally SSW) is an Episcopal seminary in Austin, Texas.
+It is one of nine accredited seminaries of The Episcopal Church in the United States.
+Seminary of the Southwest forms Christian leaders pursuing ordination within the church, as well as those interested in lay forms of ministry, including chaplaincy and clinical mental health counseling.